Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

 1. The **CreateIndexer** request executes the pipeline.
 Data movement occurs in this step: loading PDFs from the blob container, cracking the PDFs, formulating requests for AI processing, composing the enriched documents which include extracted and created data, and outputting the content to a search index.

 You have now created all of the objects necessary for using Debug sessions.
 This collection excludes monitoring and verification steps.
-You'll do that in the portal with Debug sessions.
+You'll do that in the portal with Debug sessions tutorial.

 ## Next steps